What is culture?

 This alignment between production and consumption fostered a sense of purpose, as innovation was driven by necessity and progress rather than sheer desire.

-As time progressed into the 2000s, globalization fundamentally reshaped the economic system.
-To maximize profits, most Western companies outsourced production to developing countries, where labour was significantly cheaper.
-Industries that once thrived in the West—such as textiles, electronics, and even food manufacturing—were relocated overseas.
-Meanwhile, only highly specialized sectors, like pharmaceuticals, aerospace, and advanced scientific research, remained rooted in Western economies.
+As time progressed into the 2000s, globalisation fundamentally reshaped the economic system, and the Japanese crisis in the 90’s was the starting point.
+To maximise profits, most Western companies outsourced production to developing countries, where labour was significantly cheaper.
+Industries that once thrived in the West, such as textiles, electronics, and even food manufacturing, were relocated overseas.
+Meanwhile, only highly specialised sectors, like pharmaceuticals, aerospace, and advanced scientific research, remained rooted in Western economies.

 This growing disconnection between goods and the mental and physical participation in their creation has had profound consequences.